NEWS FROM THE NAVAJO NATION

 "It is unconscionable to me that the federal government would consider

-allowing uranium mining to be restarted anywhere near the Navajo Nation when
+allowing uranium mining to be restarted anywhere near the Navajo Nation

 we are still suffering from previous mining activities," he said.
 "In